 - chia seeds : you can find them in the organic section of the supermarket.
-Be sure to look at the expiry date because if they are too old, they lose their gelling power, which is essential in chia pudding.
+Be sure to look at the expiration date because if they are too old, they lose their gelling power, which is essential in chia pudding.

 - vegetable milk : I use either almond milk without sugar, or coconut milk without sugar (not the small briquettes, but the large 1L bricks that you can find in the organic section too).

 - sweetening : for this chia pudding you have the choice as long as it is a liquid sweetener.
-I take barn syrup because I love its taste, but you can also take agave syrup (neutral in taste) or acacia honey.
+I use maple syrup because I love its taste, but you can also use agave syrup (neutral in taste) or acacia honey.

-- vanilla : it's my little extra touch, which adds delicacy!
+- vanilla : it's my little extra touch, which adds deliciousness to the chia pudding!

 How to make chia pudding?

 - We mix the vegetable milk, maple syrup and vanilla